 The goal is to solve the following NPMC problem

 where $w_k = \tp(Y = k)$.
 Note that the objective function here includes errors of all four classes and is actually equal to the overall misclassification error rate $\tp(\phi(X) \neq Y)$.

-Like case 1, we study NPMC-CX, NPMC-ER, and vanilla classifiers based on logistic regression, LDA, $k$NN, and non-parametric na\"ive Bayes classifier.
+Like in case 1, we study NPMC-CX, NPMC-ER, and vanilla classifiers with different function classes: logistic regression, LDA, $k$NN, and non-parametric na\"ive Bayes models with Gaussian kernels.
 The results are summarized in Figure \ref{fig: model2}.
 It can be observed that all four vanilla classifiers failed to control the error rates around the target levels.
 At the same time, NPMC-CX and NPMC-ER perform much better and successfully controlled $\tp_{X|Y=1}(\phi(X)\neq 1)$ and $\tp_{X|Y=3}(\phi(X)\neq 3)$ around $0.04$ and $0.08$, respectively.
 When the training sample size $n$ increases, the variances of error rates for each method tend to shrink.
-When $n$ is small, except for NPMC-CX-logistic, the other NPMC methods lead to infeasibility results sometimes.
+When $n$ is small, except for the NPMC-CX-logistic, the other NPMC methods sometimes lead to infeasible results.
 An interesting phenomenon here is that although the variables are not independent, NPMC-CX-NNB and NPMC-ER-NNB still work well in controlling the error rates.
 Besides, NPMC-CX-$k$NN seems to be over-conservative by strictly controlling $\tp_{X|Y=1}(\phi(X)\neq 1)$ under level $0.04$ when $n$ is large.